jillesvangurp/presentation-test-performance/slides.md

 ## Making testing easy

 - Automate repetitive things
-- Developer experience for using your API
+- **API Client**: Developer experience for using your API
 - With integration tests, test setup is most of the work
   - Make creating stuff easy
   - Make asserting stuff easy
+  - **DRY** - automate all the routine stuff
+    - Don't just copy paste tests
-- Group things you call together in functions
+- Group things you call together in **functions**
-- Use Kotlin DSLs
+- Use **Kotlin DSLs**

 ---

-## Effective Testing is a mindset

-- Don't accept slow tests, do something about it
+## Why does this work?

+- **I/O-bound != CPU-bound**: Even when each test “feels” heavy, most of the time is network or disk latency.
+- Parallelism **hides latency**: Blocked coroutines free CPU time for others.
-- Remove excuses to test
+- **Use idle time** to run other tests.
-- Fast tests is a great excuse to get a nice fast laptop
-- Time is money. **Your time** is your money.
-You could be doing more fun things than watching paint dry.
-- Flow state is hard to achieve and easy to lose.
+- Modern hardware is fast: if your CPU fan is idling, your laptop is **bored**.

 ---

-## Why does this work?

-- I/O-bound != CPU-bound: Even when each test “feels” heavy, most of the time is network or disk latency.
-- Parallelism hides latency: Dozens of blocked coroutines free CPU time for others.
-- Use idle time to run other tests.
-- Modern hardware is fast

-## Limitations / Challenges
+## Limitations

-- Not everyone has a fast laptop
+- Not everyone has a fast laptop - been there done that.
+It sucks.
-- CI on the cheap means dealing with slooooow vms
+- **CI** on the cheap means dealing with slooooow vms.
+Once our build it 20+ minutes is when I used my own vm.
-- Randomization can also mean hard to reproduce failures
+- Randomization can also mean **hard to reproduce failures**
-- Legacy tests can be a blocker
+- **Legacy** tests can be a blocker
-- Test order, number of CPUs, etc. can make seemingly stable tests flaky suddenly
+- Test order, number of CPUs, etc. can make seemingly stable tests **flaky** suddenly
 - Junit caps number of threads :-( to number of CPU cores
-- You need to keep CPU available for your DB, Elasticsearch, and API server
+- You need to **keep some CPU available** for your DB, Elasticsearch, and API server

 ---

-### Benefits
+## Benefits

 - ⚡ **Fast tests!** — Integration test at the speed of unit testing (almost).
 - 🧠 **Naturally multiuser** — Your real users don't use in isolation either.